pjvalentini/web_development_portfiolio_blog/README.md

   - Globals take care or any repeating code in the header and footer of the index, about, contact and 404 ejs templates.

-  - Partials take care of any repeating code in the blogheader, blogfooter, blognavbar, and form-comments ejs templates.
+  - Partials take care of any repeating code in the article-item.ejs, and form-comments ejs templates.